herbercr/SNP/README.md

 ## Contribute
 In order to contribute to the developement of the **snp* software repository:
-1. Fork the repository to your own account:
+1. Fork the Git repository to your own account:
     1. Go to https://github.com/bredeson/snp
     2. Click the `Fork` button in the upper-right corner of the browser.
     3. Press the green `Create Fork` button at the bottom of the **Create a new fork** page.
 You will then be sent to your newly-forked GitHub repository.

-2. Clone your newly-forked repository to your local machine:
+2. Clone your newly-forked Git repository to your local machine:
     1. Press the green `Code` button.
 You'll be presented with possible cloning path options.
     2. Click the *SSH* tab.
     3. Copy the path by pressing the overlapping squares icon to the right of the repo URL, or highlight the text and press `command + C`.